About the Bouverie Centre

 We are an integrated practice-research organisation that draws on our history of bringing family therapy to Australia to promote healthy relationships in families, organisations and communities.

-The Department of Families, Fairness and Housing (DFFH) funds us to research the development, translation and implementation of family-sensitive, trauma informed models of practice with the ultimate goal of improving the lives of individuals and families experiencing mental health (MH) and substance use issues.
+The Victorian Department of Health funds us to research the development, translation and implementation of family-sensitive, trauma informed models of practice with the ultimate goal of improving the lives of individuals and families experiencing mental health (MH) and substance use issues.

 We are a values-based learning organisation and provide integrated services.
 We combine: